pytchlang/pytch-vm/doc/source/developer/skulpt-pytch-environment.rst

 Error handling
 ~~~~~~~~~~~~~~

+If a Pytch thread raises a Python-level exception, this is caught
+inside ``Thread.one_frame()`` and passed to the following
+function-valued property of the ``Sk.pytch`` configuration object:

 - ``on_exception`` — function which is passed the JavaScript-level
   error (often it is also a Python exception object) and an 'error
   context' describing how the error occurred.